Xovee/ccgl/README.md

 Embedding dimension|64|Model size|128 (4x)
 Learning rate|5e-4|Temperature|0.1

+## Change Logs

+- Jul 21, 2021: fix a bug and some annotations

 ## Cite

 If you find our paper & code are useful for your research, please consider citing us 😘: